 First-party PIP compensation is designed to be paid regardless if you are at-fault.
 PIP coverage is mandatory in Pennsylvania and New Jersey, but the amount of compensation may not be very much.
 For example, in Pennsylvania, the minimum compensation limit for medical bills is $5,000, but you can choose to pay for more coverage.
 Also, if you damage someone else’s vehicle and you are at-fault, your insurance company will pay a minimum of $5,000.

-Philadelphia Car Accident Lawyers at McCann Dillon Jaffe & Lamb, LLC Advocate for Victims Injured in All Types of Car Accidents
+Philadelphia Car Accident Lawyers at McCann Dillon Jaffe & Lamb, LLC Advocate for Injured Car Accident Victims

 If you or someone you love was seriously injured in a motor vehicle accident, contact one of our skilled Philadelphia car accident lawyers at McCann Dillon Jaffe & Lamb, LLC today.
-For a free consultation, contact us online or call us at 215-569-8488.
-We will vigorously defend your best interests in obtaining full compensation.
-Located in Philadelphia, Media, and Abington, Pennsylvania; Wilmington, Delaware; and Haddonfield, New Jersey, we represent car accident victims throughout the surrounding areas.
+We will pursue damages and compensation to the fullest extent on your behalf so you can focus on recovery.
+For a free consultation, contact us online or call us at 215-515-7644.
+From our offices located in Philadelphia, Media, and Abington, Pennsylvania and our offices in Wilmington, Delaware and Haddonfield, New Jersey, we represent clients throughout the surrounding areas.

-Brian, I want to thank you for doing such a great job representing me.
+Thank you for doing such a great job representing me.
 My deepest appreciation for just being a phone call or email away every time I needed advice and providing me with a direct and concise response.
-I was very impressed with everyone in your professional staff and the remarkable work and I will gladly refer family and friends in the future.
+I was very impressed with everyone in the professional staff and the remarkable work and I will gladly refer family and friends in the future.
 Thank you again.